 13. The Outsider by Albert Camus [My Best Book For Life]

 “My mother died today.
 Or maybe yesterday, I don’t know.”

-In this classic existentialist narration, Meursault, the protagonist, neither ever showed remorse nor adjusted as per social norms.
+In this classic existentialist narration, the protagonist neither showed remorse nor gave into social norms.
 He did not just do something to make others like him or accept him.
-He did what he had to do ignoring society’s reactions, and sometimes even while unknowingly putting himself into danger.
+He did what he had to do — whether anyone was looking at him or not.